Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical simulations: Very high Reynolds numbers

-Comparison of the 'Smooth' and 'Sharp' models shows that the influence of the transition region is significant: the critical values of the parameters differ almost twice.
-What is the reason of the difference?
+Comparison of the Smooth and Sharp models shows that the effect of the transition region is significant: the critical values of the parameters differ by almost a factor of two.
+We determine the reason of the difference below.

-The velocity correlator profiles and the corresponding potentials $U(\rho)$ drawn at the critical values $\Lambda_c$ are rather close in both models everywhere except for the vicinity of $\Lambda_{c (Sharp)}$: see Fig.~\ref{fig:3-PotentialModels}.
-This appears to be the region where the transition zone has the most strong influence.
-On the other hand, this is the boundary of the region responsible for generation.
-Indeed, the generation threshold at any given Reynolds number corresponds to zero energy level; one can see from Fig~\ref{fig:3-PotentialModels} that the scales $\rho_{0} \, : \ U(\rho_0)=0$ for the Smooth models differ by less than 20\% from the corresponding scales $\rho_{0 (Sharp)} = \Lambda_{c (Sharp)}$ for Sharp models.
-Hence, the 'generation' region $\rho \lesssim \rho_0$ is situated for both Sharp and Smooth models within or near the scale $\Lambda_{c (Sharp)}$ and rather far from the integral scale $\Lambda_{c (Smooth)}$.
-Though the Sharp model is of course less plausible and accurate than the 'Smooth' model, it indicates better the scales that contribute most to generation.
+The velocity correlator profiles and the corresponding potentials $U(\rho)$ drawn at the critical values $\Lambda_c$ are rather close in both models everywhere except in the vicinity of $\Lambda_{c ({\rm Sharp})}$ (see Fig.~\ref{fig:3-PotentialModels}).
+This appears to be the region in which the transition zone has the strongest effect.
+On the other hand, this is the boundary of the region in which the generation occurs.
+The generation threshold at any given Reynolds number corresponds to the zero energy level; Fig~\ref{fig:3-PotentialModels} shows that the scales $\rho_{0} \, : \ U(\rho_0)=0$ for the Smooth models differ by less than 20\% from the corresponding scales $\rho_{0 ({\rm Sharp})} = \Lambda_{c ({\rm Sharp})}$ for the Sharp models.
+Hence, the generation region $\rho \lesssim \rho_0$ is situated for the Sharp and Smooth models within or near the scale $\Lambda_{c ({\rm Sharp})}$ and rather far from the integral scale $\Lambda_{c ({\rm Smooth})}$.
+Although the Sharp model is less plausible and accurate than the Smooth model, it indicates the scales that contribute most to the generation better.

-So, the difference in the values of $Rm_c$ is probably caused by different meanings of the scale $\Lambda$ in the two types of models.
-While $\Lambda_{c (Smooth)}$ corresponds to the integral scale of turbulence, $\Lambda_{c (Sharp)}$ acts merely as a transition range marker, which is about twice smaller scale.
+The difference in the values of $Rm_c$ is therefore probably caused by different meanings of the scale $\Lambda$ in the two types of models.
+While $\Lambda_{c ({\rm Smooth})}$ corresponds to the integral scale of turbulence, $\Lambda_{c ({\rm Sharp})}$ merely acts as a transition range marker, which is about twice smaller.